 - A pilot project on to studying microcirculatory changes in the gastric tube before, under and after surgery for esophageal cancer has been completed.
 Results are planned for publication.

 - NeoRes II, Scandinavian multicenter randomized study evaluating effect of awaiting surgery after chemoradiotherapy (CROSS regimen) for 4-6 versus 10-12 weeks is terminated and some results have been published.

 - The INNOVATION study.
 European randomised multicenter study, in which patients with HER-2 positive gastric cancer were randomized in three arms for i) chemotherapy, ii) chemotherapy with trastuzumab or iii) chemotherapy with trastuzumab+pertuzumab.
 End point is overall survival.
 EORTC study.
 Inclusion is still ongoing.

 - INTENSE study.
-Effect of perioperative use of chemotherapy (FOLFIXFLIRI) in patients with resectable gastric and gastroesophageal junction adenocarcinoma.
+Effect of perioperative use of chemotherapy with 4 cycles of FOLFIXFLIRI x 2 in patients with resectable gastric and gastroesophageal junction adenocarcinoma.
 Ongoing inclusion.

 - NEEDS study.
-Neoadjuvant chemoradiotherapy for esophageal squamous cell carcinoma versus definitive chemoradiotherapy with salvage surgery as deeded.
-Under planning.
+Neoadjuvant chemoradiotherapy for esophageal squamous cell carcinoma versus definitive chemoradiotherapy with salvage surgery as needed.
+Planned to start primo 2021.

 - Truls Hauge and colleagues at Gastromedical Dep.,OUS,Ullevål

 - Geir Olav Hjortland and colleagues at the Oncological department,OUS,Ullevål